-Physical activity in which we find balance and moderation is simply healthy for our body.
-Moderate exercise aims to maintain a steady, even circulation of bodily fluids (blood, lymph, hormones, etc.) and vital energy.
-Thanks to the technique of breathing through the nose (the Buteyko method) and rhythmic shaking of the body at a cadence of 180 steps per minute, the "essence" begins to flow swiftly like a mountain stream, the body synchronizes with the breath, and vital energy reaches all tissues of the body and all organs.
+Physical activity, in which we find balance and moderation, is simply healthy for our body.
+Moderate exercises aim to maintain a steady, even circulation of bodily fluids (blood, lymph, hormones, etc.) and vital energy.
+Through the technique of nasal breathing (the Buteyko method) and rhythmic shaking of the body at a cadence of 180 steps per minute, the 'essence' begins to flow swiftly like a mountain stream, the body synchronizes with the breath, and vital energy reaches all tissues and organs of the body.

-Therefore, Slow Jogging is considered one of the most effective methods for maintaining health, providing great comfort during training, recommended for everyone, and an additional advantage is spending time outdoors, surrounded by nature.
-Most practitioners of this physical activity confirm that during regular training, they easily achieve a state of joy, improved well-being, and fitness, while effectively burning unnecessary calories and fat.
-It is a form of recreation close to ideal, possible to perform practically anywhere – from the room, through the way to work, to a planned longer training session.
-It works excellently in preparations for running competitions.
+Therefore, Slow Jogging is recognized as one of the most effective methods for maintaining health, providing great comfort during training, recommended for everyone, and an additional advantage is spending time outdoors, in a natural environment.
+Most practitioners of this physical activity confirm that during regular training, they easily achieve a state of joy, improved well-being, fitness, and additionally effectively burn unnecessary calories and body fat.
+It is a form of recreation close to ideal, possible to perform practically anywhere – from a room, through the way to work, to a planned longer training session.
+It works excellently in preparation for running competitions.

 - conscious landing on the midfoot